-Italy might stop hiring foreign museum directors.
-The head of Milan’s Brera hopes to leave his mark
+Italy wants to put Italians in top museum jobs.
+The chief of Milan’s Brera hopes to leave his mark

 During his tenure, popular innovations for highlighting the museum’s masterpieces included installing blue satin beneath Francesco Hayez’s “The Kiss” so visitors can could get a feel of the fabric rendered so perfectly in the painting.

-Ineligible to reapply for the job and with only three months left before his contract ends, Bradburne is pushing another initiative: an online museum experience called BreraPlus.
-In effect, it is an indictment of the kind of mass tourism that turns masterpieces into backdrops for selfies.
+Ineligible to reapply for the job and with only three months left before his contract ends, Bradburne is pushing another initiative — an online museum experience called BreraPlus, his indictment of the kind of mass tourism that turns masterpieces into backdrops for selfies.

 Bradburne is making an international pitch to get global visitors to a virtual version of the Brera that goes beyond images of the artworks and makes participants stakeholders in the museum’s future, with access to periodic online meetings to discuss the institution’s direction.